Mik3M4n/BaCoN/README.md

 A jupyter notebook to classify power spectra with pre-trained weights and computing the confidence in classification is available in ```notebooks/```.
 Pre-trained models are available in ```models/```.

 Furthermore, we provide scripts to generate the "random" class spectra with the algorithm described in the paper, as well as scripts to generate datasets with the publicly available code [```ReACT```](https://github.com/nebblu/ReACT) in the folder ```scripts/```.

+We include two pre-trained models.

+The first base model is a five-label classifier with LCDM, wCDM, f(R), DGP, and "random" as classes, while the second is a two-label classifier with classes LCDM and non-LCDM.

+On top of the five-labels classifier, a fine-tuning procedure is also available, in order to adapt the five-label network to LCDM and non-LCDM classes only.
+This can be useful in the search for new physics, irrespectively of the underlying alternative model, if one wants to add theories that are not included in the five labels network without re-training from scratch.
+The fine-tuning starts from a model pre-trained on the 5 labels task, replacing the final, 5-dimensional output with a two dimensional output layer.

+Details on training, data preparation, variations ot the base model, and extensions are available in the dedicated sections.
+The Bayesian implementation uses [Tensorflow probability](https://www.tensorflow.org/probability) with [Convolutional](https://www.tensorflow.org/probability/api_docs/python/tfp/layers/Convolution1DFlipout) and [DenseFlipout](https://www.tensorflow.org/probability/api_docs/python/tfp/layers/DenseFlipout) methods.

 ## Data